-In terms of risk, the dangers involved in the bone marrow donation process are minimal.
-Over 99% of donors make a full recovery after the procedure.
+The risk to a donor is minimal.
+Over 99 percent of donors make a full recovery after the procedure.
 With blood marrow donation, the major risk involves the use of anesthesia during the procedure itself.

-With PBSC donation, the risks are minimal.
-The procedure itself, which involves filtering blood through a machine, is not considered dangerous.
+With PBSC donation, the procedure itself, which involves filtering blood through a machine, is not considered dangerous.

 Who can donate bone marrow8

-- If matched with a person needing a transplant, each donor must pass a medical examination and be infection-free before donating bone marrow.
+- If matched with a person needing a transplant, each donor must pass a medical examination and be infection-free before donating.

-- Most people taking medications can still donate bone marrow as long as they are healthy and any medical conditions they have are under control at the time of the donation.
-Acceptable medications include birth control pills, thyroid medication. antihistamines, antibiotics, prescription eye drops and topical medications, such as skin creams.
-Antianxiety and antidepressant drugs are allowed as long as the person's medical condition is under control.
+Acceptable medications include birth control pills, thyroid medication. antihistamines, antibiotics, prescription eye drops, and topical medications, such as skin creams.
+Antianxiety and antidepressant drugs are allowed as long as the condition is under control.

 How is a bone marrow match determined?

-A doctor will look for a potential donor by comparing the proteins in blood cells to see if they are similar to those of their patient.
-The potential donor will be contacted if they are matched to a patient.
+The proteins in the blood cells will be compared to see if they are similar to those of the recipient.
+The potential donor will be contacted if there is a match.

 The more similar the donor's tissue type is to the patient's, the better the chance of the patient's body accepting the transplant.